How to find BA Job in a New Country?

 1. Learn the Business Analysis process

 Like any other activity, business analysis also follows a process.
 The best resource, which is available free, is the Business Analysis Core Standard from IIBA.
 This is a fairly short document of about 50 pages but it is very informative.
-This will give you a good idea about how business analysis is performed.
+This will give you a good idea about how business analysis is actually performed.

 2. Learn Modeling and Diagramming tools

 Business Analysts need to be technologically competent.
 Like most other professionals, business analysts also use a plethora of tools as part of their projects.
 Fundamentally, BAs have the following requirements to be fulfilled by using their tools